-Mike Divilbiss begins his second season as associate head coach at the University of Illinois.
+Mike Divilbiss is in his third year as associate head coach at the University of Illinois.
 Divilbiss served four years as an assistant under Bollant at Green Bay after spending 21 years as a collegiate head coach in the Northwest.

-Divilbiss, who was named associate head coach at Green Bay in 2010, helped the Phoenix to a 122-13 record in his four years there, including a combined 65-4 in the final two seasons.
-He coached WNBA draft choice Julie Wojta, as well as Celeste Hoewisch and Kayla Tetschlag - both Associated Press All Americans - at Green Bay.
+Divilbiss, who has named associate head coach at Green Bay in 2010, helped the Phoenix to a 122-13 record in his four years there, including a combined 65-4 in the past two seasons.

 Divilbiss spent seven years as the head coach at Idaho, helping the Vandals to the Big West Conference title game in 2004 and 2005 and earning Big West Coach of the Year honors in 2004.
 He coached the nation's leading scorer, Emily Faurholt, in 2004, Nancy Lieberman Award Finalist, Leilani Mitchell, in 2006 and three honorable mention All-Americans.

 Prior to his stint at Idaho, Divilbiss served as head coach at Lewis & Clark State College for 14 seasons, guiding the Lady Warriors to six NAIA National Tournaments.
-Lewis & Clark reached the Elite Eight in 2000 and the NAIA Final Four in 2001, a year that also saw LCSC win 33 games.
+Lewis & Clark reached the Elite Eight in 1998 and 2000, and the NAIA Final Four in 2001, a year that also saw LCSC win 33 games.

 Divilbiss has a 392-241 record as a head coach (.619), 310-122 at Lewis & Clark and 82-119 at Idaho.